Vibrational Polaritons with Broken In-Plane Translational Symmetry: Results

-While it is known that the polariton linewidth broadening can be attributed to the homogeneous broadening of the molecular linewidth as well as the cavity loss \cite{Houdre1996,Long2015}, the intriguing polariton broadening effect in Fig. \ref{fig:1d_gaussian} clearly shows that the large-scale, in-plane molecular density inhomogeneity can perhaps increase the polariton linewidth in a very significant manner.
+While it is known that the polariton linewidth broadening can be attributed to the homogeneous broadening of the molecular linewidth \cite{Houdre1996,Long2015}, the cavity loss, or the strong energetic disorder of molecules, the intriguing polariton broadening effect in Fig. \ref{fig:1d_gaussian} clearly shows that the large-scale (in the order of $\sigma \sim 0.1$ mm), in-plane molecular density inhomogeneity can perhaps increase the polariton linewidth in a very significant manner.
 Such a linewidth broadening comes from the breakdown of the single-mode approximation and the emergence of the side polariton peaks due to the in-plane translational symmetry breaking.
-This finding provides another perspective to understand the origins of the polariton broadening observed in various experiments.
+This finding provides another perspective to understand the origins of the polariton linewidths observed in various VSC experiments \cite{Thomas2016,Thomas2019_science,Ahn2023Science,Imperatore2021,Wiesehan2021,Fidler2023,Hirai2020Crys}, where the chemical or phase transition processes may potentially prohibit the molecular system from maintaining the in-plane homogeneity on such a large length scale ($\sigma \sim 0.1$ mm).
+This possibility remains exploration in the future.
+Note that when $\sigma$ is small enough, the resulting polariton linewidth may be comparable with or large than the Rabi splitting.
+Under this extreme inhomogeneous limit, the system would transit from strong coupling to weak coupling.